-The Carl Zeiss Humboldt Research Award targets researchers working in science, technology, engineering or mathematics (STEM fields) who are seeking to collaborate with specialist colleagues in federal states in Germany where the Carl Zeiss Foundation provides sponsorship (Baden-Württemberg, Rhineland-Palatinate and Thuringia).
+The Carl-Zeiss-Humboldt Research Award targets researchers working in science, technology, engineering or mathematics (STEM fields) who are seeking to collaborate with specialist colleagues in federal states in Germany where the Carl-Zeiss-Stiftung provides sponsorship (Baden-Württemberg, Rhineland-Palatinate and Thuringia).
 The award honours researchers who have shaped their field even beyond their immediate research area and who have furthermore contributed to promoting diversity in the STEM domain.

 Alexej Jerschow, who was nominated for the award by the physicist Dmitry Budker from Johannes Gutenberg University Mainz, gained international renown particularly through his work in the area of nuclear magnetic resonance and its applications.
 After obtaining his doctorate in 1997, he conducted postdoctoral research at the University of Lausanne, Switzerland, and the University of California, Berkeley, before switching to New York University, where he has worked as a full professor since 2013.
 Alexej Jerschow is a scientist of formidable international standing, whose research stands out for its exceptional breadth and depth.
 He is additionally involved in supporting junior researchers and in international academic exchange.